kazabooboo/gizra.com/2013-10-24-why-openscholar-is-the-right-choice.md

 The next step, after you gave your managment a taste of the capabilites, is installing it locally, so you can add your custom code.

 We're using open source right.
 So there's probably no reason to make your project private.
-Click the "Fork" button on OpenScholar's [Github](https://github.com/openscholar/openscholar) page and create your universities _public_ repository
+Click the "Fork" button on OpenScholar's [Github](https://github.com/openscholar/openscholar) page and create your universities _public_ repository.
+OpenScholar is now your upstream taking care of the entire platform, letting you to concentrate on your custom code, and since it's public you can brage about it - not a thing to be underestimated.